DAY HIKES FROM THE RIVER

 Often times the lead guide will set a quick pace at the front of the group, however, feel free to take time to enjoy the experience.

-Many of the side hikes are near or through water.
+FOOTWEARMany of the side hikes are near or through water.
 Surfaces can be wet and slippery so it’s important to have shoes/sandals with good traction.
-For those hikes that are not around water, you will have access to your boots/athletic shoes in the community bag.
+For those hikes that are not around water, you will have access to your boots/athletic shoes in the community shoe bag.

 If you use hiking poles and it’s easy for you to travel with them, bring them!
-Just hand them off to the guides when you arrive at the rafts and they will keep them in a safe and convenient spot for you.
+Just hand them off to the guides when you arrive at the rafts and they will keep them in a safe and convenient spot for you until you need them.
+It can be helpful to learn about and know how to adjust your hiking poles prior to your river trip.

 A small Camelbak or drawstring backpack keeps your hands free while hiking.
 It may not be necessary on every day hike, but helpful for longer hikes to store your water, sunscreen, camera, etc.

-Almost all of the hikes are an out-and-back type of hike.
+Almost all of the hikes are out-and-back.
 So, if at any point you’re not feeling comfortable, let your guide know, and feel free to turn back.
 If you don’t feel up for that particular adventure at all, you also have the option to sit it out.
 We recommend bringing a book or journal to enjoy if you choose not to hike.

 Keep in mind: If you’re nervous about a hike, or if you have more questions, ask your guides!
 Communication is key!